FREQUENTLY ASKED QUESTIONS

 How do I plant?

-When planting almost any type of plant, it is important to keep a few things in mind: depth, root preparation, amendments and fertilizer.
+When planting almost any type of plant, it is important to keep a few things in mind: depth, root preparation, amendments, and fertilizer.
 Be sure that you’re not burying any of your woody or herbaceous plants too deep in the ground.
 Instead, make sure that your planting height is level with the top of the ground (The only major exception to this rule is clematis, which prefers to be planted deeply).
-You also want to make sure that you remove any burlap, wire baskets or containers that the plant’s root system is currently stored in.
-You should also be sure to amend your existing soil with a premium garden soil, such as Van Wilgen’s Premium Planting Mix, and to use a transplant fertilizer, such as Van Wilgen’s Jump Start, at the rate indicated on the bottle.
+You also want to make sure that you remove any burlap, wire baskets, or containers that the plant’s root system is currently stored in.
+You should also be sure to amend your existing soil with premium garden soil, such as Van Wilgen’s Premium Planting Mix, and to use a transplant fertilizer, such as Van Wilgen’s Jump Start, at the rate indicated on the bottle.
+For additional tips, be sure to reference our Planting Guide.

 How much mulch do I need?